Googlebook marks Google’s bold new laptop vision

 Google has already been expanding adaptive Android apps for larger displays, so Googlebook feels like the hardware expression of that software direction.

-Also Check | Smartphone Rules in North Korea
+Also Check | Smartphone Used to Spy on People in North Korea

 Googlebook makes your phone feel like part of the laptop